hlissner/emacs-thermite/README.md

 # doom-themer

 doom-themer makes writing themes for GNU Emacs easier.

-How?
-With theme inheritance, abstracting colors and styles behind logical groups, and sane defaults for over 100 packages and counting.
+**How?** With theme inheritance, abstracting colors and styles behind logical groups, and sane base themes that cover over 100 packages and counting that folks can extend for their own themes.
+And users can extend *those* after that.

+**Why?** Because writing themes for Emacs is a hassle.
+Every theme needs to reinvent the wheel to cover all them packages.

+I wrote this to replace the "API" [doom-themes] currently uses, which is so super slow that it [murders the byte-compiler][poor-byte-compiler].
+I knew diddly squat about E-to-the-lisp when I wrote it; now that I have 99 more bullet holes in my shoes, I can make that 100th count!

 # TODO